 Why do you still score games?

 Sports Gamers Online still believes in the power of a firm score.
 We want our readers and viewers to know exactly where we stand with our opinions of a game without any sort of wiggle room.
 If we think a game isn’t worth your time or is a must-play, we want that to be easily conveyed.
 With that in mind….

 How do you score a game?

-We score our games based on four key factors — Gameplay, Game Modes, Presentation, and Longevity.
+We score our games based on four key factors — Gameplay, Game Modes, Presentation, and Longevity — each of which you can see in all of our reviews.
 These factors represent the entertainment value a game gives to the individual reviewing the game.
 In all our reviews, these four scores make up the final verdict you will see.

 Obviously, all scores are subjective due to games giving off different vibes to different players; the staff at SGO doesn’t always agree unanimously on a game, either.
 That said, the decision of the reviewer is respected and final.

 No game is ever perfect.
-That said, a five-star score means that this is the closest to perfection that we can expect, and the game is truly a must-play.
+That said, a 10/10 means that this is the closest to perfection that we can expect, and the game is truly a must-play.

 Do scores ever change before publishing?

 There will be times where the reviewer will discuss the game with fellow staff members.
 At that point, it’s solely up to the review to decide whether the feelings of other members is worth altering a score prior to publication?